GrinSync/.github/README.md

 - *Sprint Planning Reports*: The folder where all of our team's sprint planning reports will be.
 - *Sprint Review Reports*: The folder where all of our team's sprint review reports will be.
 - *profile*: The folder for our organization's profile.
 Currently, it only contains the README.md file that appears on our organization's home page.
+- *Documentation*: The folder for the documentation of our software.
+It contains User Guide.md, Developer Guide.md, Help Menus and Tooltips.md, Changes and Release Notes.md.